Engine Lathe Basics 211

 revolutions per minute

+rpm.
 A unit of measurement that indicates the number of revolutions a machine component makes in one minute.
-Revolutions per minute is abbreviated rpm.
+Revolutions per minute measures spindle speed.

 roundness